JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 A few hints have already been given to ensure one does not drain the browser; consider assessing the performances of the widget as it is being built.
 Always try and imagine what happens under the hood of the htmlwidget as you build it; it often reveals potential bottlenecks and solutions.

-Remember that data passed to `htmlwidgets::createWidget` is 1) loaded into R, 2) serialised to JSON\index{JSON}, 3) embedded into the HTML output, 4) read back in with JavaScript, which adds some overhead considering it might be read into JavaScript directly.
+Remember that data passed to `htmlwidgets::createWidget` is 1) loaded into R, 2) serialised\index{serialise} to JSON\index{JSON}, 3) embedded into the HTML output, 4) read back in with JavaScript, which adds some overhead considering it might be read into JavaScript directly.
 This will not be a problem for most visualisations but might become one when that data is large.
-Indeed, there are sometimes more efficient ways to load data into web browsers where it is needed for the visualisation.
+Indeed, there are sometimes more efficient ways to load data into web browsers\index{web browser} where it is needed for the visualisation.

 Consider for instance, geographic features (topoJSON and GeoJSON), why load them into R if it is to then re-serialise it to JSON?

 Also, keep the previous remark in mind when repeatedly serialising identical data objects, GeoJSON is again a good example.
 A map used twice or more should only be serialised once or better not at all.
 Consider providing other ways for the developer to make potentially large data files accessible to the browser.

-Below is an example of a function that could be used within R markdown or Shiny UI to load data in the front end and bypass serialisation.
+Below is an example of a function that could be used within R markdown\index{R markdown} or Shiny UI to load data in the front end and bypass serialisation.
 Additionally, the function makes use of AJAX (Asynchronous JavaScript And XML) to asynchronously load the data, thereby further reducing load time.

 ```r
 # this would placed in the shiny UI